parnamis/turn_api/README.md

 ### Verification

-First, verify that the application is correctly generating a log file in
+First, verify that the application is correctly generating a log file in:

 ```
 /opt/logs/turn_api_app_log.txt